Coliesa McMillian Cause Of Death: ‘My 600-LB Life’ Subject Suffered Complications Of Weight-Loss Surgery

 Deadline noted that her cause of death was related to her recent weight-loss surgery, but had no more specifics.
 The report added that she had suffered a heart attack before being featured on the docu-series.

-There were some indications that may have fallen ill for an extended period.
-The outlet cited an obituary from the Baton Rouge Advocate that said McMillian died peacefully in her sleep in a hospice.
+There were some indications that she may have fallen ill for an extended period.
+The outlet cited an obituary from the Baton Rouge Advocate that stated McMillian died peacefully in her sleep in a hospice.

 She is set to be laid to rest on Friday in Louisiana.